lupyuen/lupyuen.github.io/src/pinedio2.md

 -   [__"SX1262 LoRa Transceiver"__](https://lupyuen.github.io/articles/pinedio2#appendix-sx1262-lora-transceiver)

-_And if we wish to create our own NuttX Apps?_
+_If we wish to create our own NuttX Apps?_

-Refer to these docs for the steps to create our own __NuttX Apps, Libraries and Drivers__...
+Refer to the docs for the steps to create our own __NuttX Apps, Libraries and Drivers__...

 -   [__"How To Create NuttX Apps"__](https://lupyuen.github.io/articles/spi2#appendix-create-a-nuttx-app)